ttaubert/octoblog/source/_posts/2014-11-02-using-the-webcrypto-api-to-generate-onion-names-for-tor-hidden-services.markdown

 ## The pitfalls

 As said before, the approach shown above is quite naive and thus very slow.
+The easiest optimization to implement might be to spawn multiple web workers and let them search in parallel.

-We can speed up finding keys by not regenerating the whole RSA key every loop iteration but instead increasing the public exponent by two (starting from 3) until we find a match and then check whether that produces a valid key pair.
+We could also speed up finding keys by not regenerating the whole RSA key every loop iteration but instead increasing the public exponent by two (starting from
+3) until we find a match and then check whether that produces a valid key pair.
 If it does not we can just continue.

-I also did not take a closer look at any possible checks Tor might run on the generated key to make sure it is safe.
-Both of these points would be great reasons for a follow-up post.
+Lastly, the current implementation does not perform any safety checks that Tor might run on the generated key.
+All of these points would be great reasons for a follow-up post.